Precious metals drop in price in Azerbaijan

-Prices for precious metals in Azerbaijan continued to decline on July 17, according to the data published by the country’s Central Bank.
+Prices for precious metals in Azerbaijan continued their decline on July 19, which they started on July 16, according to the data published by the country’s Central Bank.

-The price of gold decreased by 5.457 manat to 2110.227 manats per ounce in the country on July 17, compared to the price on July 16.
+The price of gold decreased by 4.1 manats to 2082.0325 manats per ounce in the country on July 19, compared to the price on July 18.

 |